fubarhouse/dvm/README.md

 Drush version control system, to manage a variety of Drush versions and provide the ability to switch to specific versions at any time.

-It has been rewritten in Google's Golang as a pilot for the core maintainer to learn a new language and see what it would hold in professional development.
-It wasn't intended to stick or be released however the pilot program was extremely stable and efficient and it didn't make sense not to release it.
+This project was inspired by `NVM`, and was originally written in Bash.
+It was rewritten in Go in late-2016 and has been improving since.

+It came about when attempting to use multiple Drush versions with the use of CI tooling.
+It has become more important now as Drupal has essentially abandoned the use of `drush make`.

 ## Requirements

-DVM will require the following to be available in the system depending on what you're trying to do:
+Drush version manager requires [composer](https://getcomposer.org/), and nothing more.
 * composer
-* unzip
-* wget

 ## Installation

 There are three ways to install DVM, but if you're at all familiar with Golang these are very standardised shipping methods.

-### Option 1 - As a Go-based binary
+**Option 1**: Like any other Go binary
 1. run `go get -u github.com/fubarhouse/dvm`
 2. Use like any other Go binary.

+**Option 2**: Download a precompiled binary!
+1. Download one of the [pre-compiled binaries](https://github.com/fubarhouse/dvm/releases).
+2. Copy to location in `$PATH` environment variable.

-### Option 2 - As an API for use in your Go project
+**Option 3**: - As an API for use in your Go project
 1. run `go get -u github.com/fubarhouse/dvm`
 2. Build your own Go binary using the API's from the packages downloaded.

-### Option 3 - As an executable - perfect if you don't want to install Go.
-1. Download one of the [pre-compiled binaries](https://github.com/fubarhouse/dvm/releases).
-2. Copy to location in $PATH environment variable.

 ## Configuration
 Configurations are loaded via [Viper](https://github.com/spf13/viper), an example is below.